OMTAS

 The OMTAS (Orta Menzilli Tanksavar Sistemi), also known as Mızrak-O, is a Turkish medium range anti-tank guided missile developed by Roketsan.

 OMTAS is an advanced system with various types of latest technologies, effective against modern armored threats on the battlefield.
-OMTAS is likely to replace current 152 mm BGM-71 TOW and 103 mm MILAN in Turkish service.

-Overview
+Design

-The OMTAS weapon system is a combination of missile, missile launching platform with fire control unit, carrying cases, and training simulator.
+OMTAS weapon system is a combination of missile, missile launching platform with fire control unit, carrying cases, and training simulator.
 It intended to destroy stationary and moving armored targets.
 Firing can occur from a tripod mount, vehicle, stabilized land platform, or remote controlled turret.
 The missile has two types of selectable warhead to use, tandem-charge high-explosive anti-tank (HEAT) and high explosive (HE) fragmentation.
 The tandem HEAT warhead is designed to counter the armor of modern main battle tanks and HE fragmentation warhead to attack infantry positions and light or non-armored vehicles.
 The system can use a thermographic camera sight.